Hagmar/baby-tracker/README.md

 - Sessions are managed with express-session
 - All data is filtered by baby ID to ensure users only see their own data
 - CSRF protection through session-based authentication
+- **Invitation Code System**: Registration is restricted to users with valid invitation codes

+### Managing Invitation Codes

+To control who can register for your baby tracker:

+1. Set the `INVITATION_CODE` environment variable in your `.env` file
+2. Share this code only with friends you want to invite
+3. To change the code, update the environment variable and restart the server
+4. Old invitation codes will no longer work after being changed

+**Security Tips**:

+- Use a strong, unique invitation code
+- Share the code securely (not in public repositories)
+- Consider changing the code periodically
+- Keep the code separate from your main password

 ## Development